mthorning/matt-thorning.dev/src/pages/2019-07-14-rust-ownership/index.md

 ## Stack or Heap?

-First it's probably a good idea to talk about the two types of values that Rust deals with.
-Some values have a fixed size which is known at compile time and which will not change throughout the life of the programme, for example _u32_.
+First, it's probably a good idea to talk about the two types of values that Rust deals with.
+Some values have a fixed size which is known at compile time and which will not change throughout the life of the program, for example _u32_.
 These values can be be stored on the stack and can be passed around freely without needing to worry about ownership.
-The other type of value has a size which is not known at compile time or could change when the programme is running, for example a _String_.
+The other type of value is dynamic, it has a size which is not known at compile time and which could change whilst the program is running, such as a _String_.
 This second type is stored on the heap and a pointer to its location in memory is stored on the stack instead.
-The data on the heap can change size but its pointer will always be the same size.
+The data on the heap can change size but its pointer will always remain the same size.

 Ownership exists because of these dynamic values.
-Other languages encounter problems when pointers are left in the stack which reference memory that has already been cleared, Rust does not have this problem.
+Other languages encounter problems when pointers are left in the stack which reference memory that has already been reallocated; Rust does not have this problem.
 When a variable owns a value on the heap, no other variable can own it.
 It is possible to create pointers which reference the variable that owns the value and ownership can be moved to a different variable.
 When the variable that owns the value goes out of scope, the value is removed from the heap so that the memory can be reallocated.

 To illustrate this, please take a look at the two examples below, the first uses _&str_ (size known at compile time) and the second _String_ (size not known at compile time).